Suzanne Nelson Karreman and her family, along with a dedicated and passionate farm team,…

 Patient Wait Farms – Piedmont, SC

-Gail Cooley, with the help of her husband, Mike, raises Certified Animal Welfare Approved by A Greener World (AGW) traditional breed turkeys, laying hens, laying ducks, meat chickens and dairy goats at Patient Wait Farms in upstate South Carolina.
+Gail Cooley, with the help of her husband, Mike, raises Certified Animal Welfare Approved by A Greener World (AGW) traditional breed turkeys, laying hens, laying ducks and dairy goats at Patient Wait Farms in upstate South Carolina.
 Set on 20 acres of rolling hills, the farm includes beautiful stands of old oak trees, as well as several different native fruit trees, which all provide food and shade for the turkeys and other livestock.

 The goal at Patient Wait Farm is to provide high quality products, animals and service to the community.
 Being cognizant of the environmental impacts of farming is a fundamental component of the Cooley family’s philosophy: “We are 100% pasture based,” says Gail.
 “We only bring our animals in at night for predator protection.
 The benefit of pasture-based management is that it is kinder to the land, kinder to the animals and kinder to the planet.”